webpack-contrib/sass-loader/README.md

 The special `implementation` option determines which implementation of Sass to use.

-By default, the loader resolve the implementation based on your dependencies.
+By default, the loader resolves the implementation based on your dependencies.
-Just add the desired implementation to your `package.json` (`sass` or `node-sass` package) and install dependencies.
+Just add the desired implementation to your `package.json` (`sass`, `sass-embedded`, or `node-sass` package) and install dependencies.

 Example where the `sass-loader` loader uses the `sass` (`dart-sass`) implementation: